Board Meetings 2021 Schedule

 Attention to the public served by Calhoun Conservation District:

 During the COVID-19 pandemic, Calhoun Conservation District office began to manage business remotely to comply with the Stay Home ,Stay Safe Executive Orders issued by the Governor of Michigan.
-Business continues using CDC guidelines for the safety of staff and citizens served by the local District.
+Business continues to follow CDC guidelines for the safety of staff and citizens served by the local District.
 Office hours vary, but inquiries are responded to by staff or board directors.

 Monthly board meetings using an online meeting format were conducted in the spring and early summer, and were held outdoors and at a township hall adhering to safety guidelines.
 All meetings are posted on the website and at the Marshall USDA office building.
 Due to an increase in COVID-19 cases within Calhoun County, board meetings will be held remotely, until further notice.